 Cooking the berries destroys the glycosides present in the seeds, making the berries with their seeds safe to eat.
 As such, the fruit of the Black Elderberry should always be cooked before consumption.
 Interestingly, research indicates that exposing elderberry to heat actually concentrates the polyphenols and anthocyanins. (source)

-See, I had dried elderberries around for the purpose of making Homemade Elderberry Syrup and one day was craving berries.
+I had dried elderberries in my pantry for the purpose of making Homemade Elderberry Syrup and one day was craving berries.
 I figured that the elderberries had most likely been dried at a high enough temperature so as not to be raw, and I sat and snacked on some.

 And some more.